OhioIoT-ESP32-WiFi-Examples/Reconnect-The-Right-Way/README.md

 ## Updates
 - 09-15-2025: Re-inserted `WiFi.reconnect()` as the reconnect function in the event handler.  `wifi_tools.reconnect()` is only calling `WiFi.reconnect()` after the timer exceeds he threshold.
 This works if we are constantly polling this function in the loop whenever `!wifi_tools.is_connected`.
 Events happen when they happen.
 If your disconnected event happens before the timer is exceeded - no reconnect.
+- 09-19-2025: My observation thus far was that a disconnect event is called every time you call WiFi.begin() and fail to connect.
+That doesn't mean it's always the case.
+Until it is confirmed, we need to keep checking the reconnect() function in the loop whenever it is the case that we are not connected.

 <br>